Fun math puzzles for kids

 - 7 + 6 – 3 + 2.

 We solve our example using the same scheme: 4 + 7 – 6 + 8 = 13.

 Try to solve the next two puzzles yourself.

 Like any learning task, math puzzles come in beginner, intermediate, and advanced levels.
 Knowing the principle of solving easy puzzles, you can move on to more complex ones up to the advanced level.

 The more exercises children have, the easier it will be for them to cope with the highest level tasks and feel more confident at maths lessons at school.

 Mathematical puzzles, games, and tasks help you learn to operate with numbers, think critically, reason, analyze and make your own decisions and choices.
-Within EdCraft, we can offer you a lot of math games, puzzles, and tasks for preschoolers, elementary and secondary school students.
+Within EdCraft, we can offer you a lot of math games, number puzzles and tasks for preschoolers, elementary and secondary school students.
 Our tasks look like funny interactive games for children of different ages, teaching them to solve logical and mathematical problems, helping the heroes to cope with their problems, and developing interesting plots.

 new engaging articles